 A vision of the return of the salmon to their ancestral home waters and the restoration of the largest river in California, the Sacramento.

 The spiritual is political.

+Be the first to know when our film is released.
 Learn about opportunities to sponsor this series, host a screening, distribute the films to your audience, have us come speak at your event, share it in your classroom and more!

 MICHAEL "POM" PRESTON:

 Sawalmem, "sacred water," is how the Winnemem Wintu tribe has always been in relationship with water.
 Coming from Northern California, where water is abundant, the tribe decided it was time to share the meaning of Sawalmem to help change the misconception of water as "resource" to water as sacred life giver.
 As a member of my tribe, I decided to do my part in sharing this with the world, and so I became part of making this documentary happen.

 The path for a non-native filmmaker wanting to share indigenous stories is a delicate one.
 It requires extra layers of relationship building, trust, access, patience, humility, alignment and collaboration.
 But this story is deeply personal for me and is worth all that, and more.

 My friendship with Pom, the co-director of One Word Sawalmem, and his tribe has evolved naturally and it has been their openness, their trust and their invitation to bring the camera into their most intimate circles which ultimately has enabled us to move forward on this project.